chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 5. When you gain the weapon skill, you must choose a specific weapon, like scattergun or cutlass.
 When you gain the science skill, choose a specific field, like chemistry or biology.
 When you gain the vehicle skill, choose a specific vehicle class, like flyer or antigrav.

-6. Invent the details of yout past life based on your skills and the setting.
+6. Invent the details of your past life based on your skills and the setting.
 Discuss it with the referee.

 7. Roll a random birth month.
 Examples given are for the imperial calendar.
 The corresponding personality trait represents general beliefs about people born in that month.
-Use it as a role playing prompt.
+Use it as a role-playing prompt.
 Lean into it, play against it, or ignore it as you like.

 8. Roll a random downfall, the reason you moved from your previous life into a wandering life of adventure.
 Detail it in play.